godot-extended-libraries/hydro/README.md

-Hydro is a module for Godot 3.1+ which allows rigid bodies to behave realistically in water.
-For installation and usage instructions, visit https://gitlab.com/ringtechsolutions/godot-tools/hydro/hydro/wikis/home
+Hydro is a module for Godot 3.2 which allows rigid bodies to behave realistically in water.
+For installation and usage instructions, visit the wiki folder.

+This is based on https://gitlab.com/ringtechsolutions/godot-tools/hydro/hydro